DiNoScore/OMR-MeasureRecognition/README.md

 - 500: Python exception 🤡
 - 504: Service down

+A public server is hosted at <https://inference.piegames.de/public/upload>, it'll serve you on a "best effort" basis.

 ## Nix overview

 - `models.nix`: Fetches the pre-trained models into the Nix store.